ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Alternatives for App identification

 #### Shortening the ENS node
 Current approach uses identification through an ENS name converted to a hash node and sliced fully but one could keep only the first 16 bytes of the node for instance and slice them similarly.
-This may increase the change of app collision but we probably can reduce the lenght while retaining an injective mapping from strings to bytes32.
+This may increase the chance of app collision but we probably can reduce the lenght while retaining an injective mapping from strings to bytes32.

 #### Names not restricted to ens domains?
 Should we allow names that are not .eth domains?
 We may want to be able to handle DNS names for instance without using an ENS proxy (ie. a .eth domain point to a DNS url).
 They would have to be resolved differently because ENS does not allow other TLDs.